-620 Illustration I (3) CSU
+620 Illustration I (3) UC:CSU

 Lecture 2 hours.
 Laboratory 2 hours.
-Prerequisite: Art 201 and Art 501 with a grade of "C" or better.
-Advisory: Art 204 and 300.
+Prerequisite: Art 201 with a grade of "C" or better.

-Applies basic drawing techniques and design principles to problems in advertising, story telling and editorial illustration.
-Students will explore a variety of media and approaches oriented to contemporary demands in the field.
+Illustration 1 applies basic drawing techniques and design principles to problems in advertising and editorial illustration.
+Students explore a variety of media and approaches oriented to contemporary demands in the field.